pcaversaccio/safe-tx-hashes-util/README.md

 bash --version
 ```

-## Safe Transaction Hash Calculation
+## Safe Transaction Hashes

-To calculate transaction hashes for a specific transaction, you need to specify the `network`, `address`, and `nonce` parameter.
+To calculate the Safe transaction hashes for a specific transaction, you need to specify the `network`, `address`, and `nonce` parameters.
 An example:

 ```console
 ./safe_hashes.sh --network arbitrum --address 0x111CEEee040739fD91D29C34C33E6B3E112F2177 --nonce 234